jsommers/switchyard/examples/exercises/README.rst

 Learning switch
 	Build a simple Ethernet learning switch.
 This is a nice starter exercise for getting accustomed to the APIs and workflow in Switchyard.
+        Some extensions and variants to this exercise are included in the description, such as a spanning-tree protocol-like capability.

 IP router
 	This is really a set of 3 projects designed to gradually built up capabilities to implement an IPv4 router that uses a static forwarding table (i.e., it has no dynamic routing capabilities).
+Descriptions of  extensions and variants are also included.

 Firewall
 	In this exercise, build a stand-alone firewall device with token bucket rate-limiting capability.

-Distance-vector dynamic routing (TBD)
-	Building on the IPv4 router, add a RIPv2-like dynamic routing capability.

-Link-state dynamic routing (TBD)
-	Building on the IPv4 router, add an OSPF-like dynamic routing capability.

-UDP network stack (TBD)
+UDP network stack + application
 	This exercise is an introduction to using Switchyard's socket API emulation capabilities.
-The goal is to build the Ethernet/IP/UDP layers to support a UDP-based application.
+The goal is to build the Ethernet/IP/UDP layers to support a UDP-based application, along with a simple notion of transport reliability.

 License
 -------